geoscience-community-codes/GISMO/GISMO/@waveform/README.txt

 - - -
 Thanks for trying out the waveform suite for MATLAB

-This code has been created in MATLAB 2009b, and has been briefly tested in 2008b.
-Older versions of matlab may or may not support the more recent changes.
-Prior to this release, I had tested to MATLAB 7.1.0 (R14SP3).
+This code has been created in MATLAB 2009b, and has been briefly tested in MATLAB 7.1.0 (R14SP3).
+Older versions of MATLAB may or may not support the more recent changes.

 I offer the waveform suite in "as is" condition, with no real promises... yada yada...
 I won't take responsibility for your use or misuse of this collection of software... yada yada... please see the license as stated on the MATLAB Waveform Suite download page.
 Oh, and ALWAYS back up your data (independent of whether or not you use this product, it's just smart.)